The dress code for Butler nursing students is based on policies of health care institutions used for clinical experiences.

 The Butler Community College school identification patch must be purchased in the campus bookstore.
 The patch is to be worn on the left upper arm of the white top and purple lab coat.
 The Butler picture ID (obtained in the Hubbard Center) must be worn with the uniform or lab coat any time the student is in the clinical setting.
 Clean, professional looking leather or synthetic

 closed toed shoes (not canvas) are to be worn.

 Hair, beards, and sideburns must be neatly groomed, clean and present a professional appearance.
 Excessive use of cosmetics, fragrances and other accessories will be avoided.
 Facial jewelry, such as eye, nose, lip or tongue jewelry is prohibited.
 Tattoos must be covered according to the agency policy.
 Gauges must have flesh colored covers.
-Artificial nails in the clinical and food preparation setting are prohibited as outlined in the Infection Control policy.
+Artificial nails and nail polish in the clinical and food preparation setting are prohibited as outlined in the Infection Control policy.

 Adjustments to the uniform policy may be made according to the clinical site.
 Students may not wear a Butler Community College name pin, patch, lab coat or uniform when employed by a health care agency.

 Return to Clinical Requirements